nullpointer-io/stablediffusion/README.md

 ## Prerequisites

+Before pulling files from obscure internet sources it is worthwhile to follow the instructions of the original Stable Diffuser project.
+There are not too many steps to accomplish and it is easily done.

 1. Register at https://huggingface.co/ and confirm your registration with the link sent by email.
 2. Login to huggingface.co and access the AI model: https://huggingface.co/CompVis/stable-diffusion-v1-4
 3. Confirm the license of the model.
 The license ensures that output of the AI model is not used in an irresponsible way.